Cold chip frittata recipe!

 Happily the chips came in paper which I recycled and I brought them home in a reusable bag I had on me, so at least no packaging went in the bin!

 By the way – don’t eat frozen chips that haven’t been cooked, only eat cold chips after they have been cooked.
 Also only use cold chips that have been stored appropriately once cooled down (i.e. in a fridge or freezer).

 Storing cold cooked chips:

-You can put cold cooked chips in the fridge as soon as possible after they have cooled down.
+Put cold cooked chips in the fridge as soon as possible after they have cooled down.
 If you do that eat them within a couple of days.
 Or you can freeze them to use further down the line.
 Don’t eat cold chips that have been left out for more than a couple of hours

 Even though you could eat cold cooked chips, you might not want to – I didn’t want to eat them cold!
 So another great thing you can do with them is reheat them!
 Make sure that you only freeze and / or reheat your cold chips once.
 You can’t reheat them a second time, so only reheat what you will use.
 You can eat them as normal once reheated or as an ingredient in another recipe.
 I chose to use mine up in a frittata!